The NFX of Trulia: Building a $3.5 Billion Marketplace

 Pete Flint is the founder and former Chairman and CEO of Trulia.
 In 2015 Pete merged Trulia with Zillow in a transaction which valued Trulia at $3.5BN, after which he served on the Zillow Group board.
 Previously he was part of the founding team of lastminute.com which was acquired for over $1.1BN.
 Today, he is a Managing Partner at NFX.
 Follow Pete on Twitter here.

-NFX is a seed and series A venture firm based in San Francisco.
+NFX is a Pre-Seed and Seed venture fund based in San Francisco.
 Founded by entrepreneurs who built 10 companies with more than $10 billion in exits across multiple industries and geographies, NFX is transforming how true innovators are funded.
 Follow us on Twitter here.